2005 North Indian Ocean cyclone season: Cyclonic Storm Hibaru

 An area of convection formed at a low latitude to the southeast of Sri Lanka on January 10, located within a broad trough and in an area of low wind shear.
 Over the next few days, the convection consolidated as an elongated circulation became evident.
 On January 13, the IMD designated the system as a depression.
 The system organized further and developed rainbands.
 A ridge to the north caused the depression to move erratically and remain generally stationary.
 The IMD upgraded the system to a deep depression on January 14, the same day that the JTWC classified it as Tropical Cyclone 02B.
 On the next day, the IMD upgraded it further to Cyclonic Storm Hibaru, estimating winds of 65 km/h, marking an unusual occasion for such a low-latitude storm in January.
+(Note: The name Hibaru (Dhivehi: ހިބަރު, [hibäɾu]) was contributed by the Maldives and means "swordfish, marlin" in Dhivehi.)
 Drifting southward, the circulation gradually became exposed from the convection, indicative of the weakening.
 Hibaru degenerated into a remnant low on January 17.